-Emergency brake assist does not relieve you of your responsibility to drive with due care and attention.
+The system does not relieve you of your responsibility to drive with due care and attention

-Emergency brake assist will detect when you brake heavily by measuring the rate at which you press the brake pedal.
+The system will detect when you brake heavily by measuring the rate at which you press the brake pedal.
 It will provide maximum braking efficiency as long as you press the pedal.
-Emergency brake assist can reduce stopping distances in critical situations
+The system can reduce stopping distances in critical situations.